KVM1L03/EmotionsFromText/README.md

 # Emotions from text classifier
-Language model which predicts an emotion based on given text.
+Classifier which predicts an emotion based on given text.
 ## Dataset
 I created the dataset using ChatGPT.
 The structure looks like this: